FabricMC/fabric/fabric-fluid-api-v1/README.md

 The [`FabricFlowableFluid`][fabricflowablefluid_java] class
 contains a method that is executed every tick, when the player is touching the fluid.
-This method is useful to handle setting entities on fire.

 `void onTouching(World world, Entity entity)`

 ## FabricFlowableFluid

-The [`FabricFlowableFluid`][fabricflowablefluid_java] class extends the `FlowableFluid` class and implements some common fluid behaviour, to simplofy the fluid creation process, write less code, and avoid bugs.
+The [`FabricFlowableFluid`][fabricflowablefluid_java] class extends the `FlowableFluid` class and implements some common fluid behaviour, to simplify the fluid creation process, write less code, and avoid bugs.
 It's still an abstract class, because some methods are logically specific for every fluid.